 Therefore, if you have the willingness to try something new and different, it may be a good idea to consider starting your steps.

 The first part of this process entails finding a sponsor.
 Most people find sponsors in AA or NA meetings.
-While there is no set criteria for what makes an ideal sponsor, it is usually recommended to find someone who "has what you want".
+While there are no set criteria for what makes an ideal sponsor, it is usually recommended to find someone who "has what you want".

 In other words, this should be a person that inspires and intrigues someone to engage with the process.